dgrundel/woo-product-importer/README.md

 - Import Images via a URL (Requires allow_url_fopen or cURL on your server)
 - Set Featured Image
 - Import Categories and Tags (Categories and Tags are created if they don't exist)
+- Add Categories and Tags to Products by Category/Tag Name or ID.
 - Import Custom Fields
 - Set Visibility on Custom Fields
 - Map any CSV column to any Product field (No header row required, but if you happened to include one, I'll use it to take a stab at what goes where)